Burton Barr: Career

 During World War II, he served in the United States Army in North Africa, Italy, France, and Germany.
-He received the two Silver Awards and one Bronze Award for his service.
+He received the two Silver Stars and one Bronze Star for his service.
 He became a lieutenant colonel in 1946 and a colonel in 1964, when he resigned from the army.
 During his service in World War II, Barr commanded three men who won the Medal of Honor, one of them being Audie Murphy.

 In 1964, he was elected as a Republican member of the Arizona House of Representatives, representing District 18, where he served until 1986.
 Additionally, he served as the Republican Majority Leader in the House from 1966 to 1986.
 In 1986, he ran unsuccessfully for Governor of Arizona, losing the Republican primary to Evan Mecham.
 He was defeated after he voted for a tax increase after saying he would vote against it, that was followed by a press conference where he was asked why he said he was going to vote against the tax increase, Barr said, "I lied.
 Next question."
 Barr was known as one of the most effective political leaders in state history.
 His colleagues in the legislature referred to him as "Mister Magic".
 Barr helped pass legislation promoting such things as vehicle inspections, health care, education, prison reform, child care, and freeway funding.